Panzer Dragoon Saga: Retrospective

-In 2007, Game Informer called Panzer Dragoon Saga one of the greatest games ever made, and praised the use of dramatic camera angles and animations to make the battles cinematic "even by modern standards".
+In 2007, Game Informer called Panzer Dragoon Saga one of the greatest games and praised the use of dramatic camera angles and animations to make the battles cinematic "even by modern standards".
 In a 2007 retrospective, 1UP rated it 9/10, describing it as "the greatest RPG you've never played" and one of the most unique RPGs, and praised the leap from shooter to RPG.
 Reviewing it in 2008, Retro Gamer praised the fusion of action and RPG elements, and wrote: "If you can find and afford it, you won't be disappointed with this seminal title."

 In the 2013 book 1001 Video Games You Must Play Before You Die, Jason Brookes wrote that only the cutscenes had aged poorly and that many aspects remained more impressive than modern RPGs.
 Brookes, 1UP and Retro Gamer praised the story's restraint and lack of cliché.
 John Szczepaniak, the author of The Untold History of Japanese Game Developers, said in 2018 that no game story had impressed him more and that the primitive graphics assisted the sense of an ancient, alien world.
 In a 2018 article for The Ringer, Ben Lindburgh praised the complexity of the characters, saying none were "truly heroic".
 He felt the story had not dated, despite industry advances.

 In a 2008 article for Gamasutra, Kurt Kalata found that while the visual design was "still lovely", the graphics showed the Saturn's 3D limitations, with low-resolution textures, "boxy" character models, frequent slowdown and compressed video.
 He wrote that the FMV cutscenes, while well directed, were inferior to Final Fantasy and illustrated the Saturn's shortcomings compared to PlayStation.
 He also agreed that the game was too short and lacked difficulty.
 Nonetheless, Kalata concluded that Panzer Dragoon Saga was "still thoroughly entrancing" and that its battle system made it "completely worth it".

 Panzer Dragoon Saga was named one of the best games of all time by Computer and Video Games in 2000, Electronic Gaming Monthly in 2001 and 2006, IGN readers in 2005, IGN in 2007 and G4 in 2012.
-1UP placed it #1 in its 2005 list of cult classic games, and Game Informer ranked it #1 in its 2006 list of the "top 10 rare RPGs you need".
-In 2008, IGN named it the greatest Saturn game, and wrote: "Panzer Dragoon Saga was the swan song to end all swan songs ...
+In 2005, 1UP named it the number-one cult classic game and in 2006 Game Informer ranked it the most essential rare RPG.
+In 2008, IGN named it the greatest Saturn game and wrote: "Panzer Dragoon Saga was the swan song to end all swan songs ...
 This dark, solemn game [is] wholly unique.
 It is the gem of the generation."
 In its 2009 list of games with the greatest gameplay, IGN named Panzer Dragoon Saga the "best game no one played".
 In 2017, Jeff Grubb of VentureBeat said it was arguably the best Sega game and expressed hope for a rerelease.
 In 2023, Cultured Vultures named it the best Saturn game.